 Lineage’s training intensive is an active learning experience that meets you where you are.
 It supports the personal mindfulness you bring to your work, while enhancing your professional skills.
 Prior experience with yoga or meditation is not required.

 The training attracts a range of participants, enriching our dialogue.
 Whatever your professional background, you’ll acquire new tools and skills for working effectively with youth.
-Schoolteachers will learn how to create trauma-sensitive classrooms, increase student focus, and incorporate wellness practices into classroom routines.
+Schoolteachers will learn how to create trauma-conscious classrooms, increase student focus, and incorporate wellness practices into classroom routines.
 Yoga teachers will deepen their understanding of culturally responsive language, and learn how trauma presents itself and can be addressed through embodied practices.
 Social workers will learn how to reduce secondary trauma, while incorporating mindfulness techniques into their therapeutic practices.
 Justice-system staff will acquire tools to avoid trauma triggers, and develop new strength-based approaches for working with vulnerable young people.
 Caregivers will learn to identify stressors and respond more skillfully to challenging youth behaviors.

 You will practice Lineage’s unique, three-part mindfulness model, and learn how to plan and teach components of this model in a way that is informed by an understanding of trauma and its impact.
 Working in small groups allows time for thoughtful co-planning, practice-teaching, role-playing classroom management scenarios, and engaging in reflection and discussion.
 Drawing on your particular set of skills and strengths, you’ll learn to facilitate contemplative group discussions, and play mindfulness games that develop concentration and unity.
 You’ll learn how to teach simple relaxation techniques, and guide basic movement practices that can be adapted for diverse populations.

 The foundation of the training is mindfulness and self-inquiry.
 Together, we create a supportive space in which to bring awareness to issues of race, ethnicity, sexual orientation, gender identity, and class.
 By exploring our own cultural identity, unconscious biases, and views about difference, we’ll develop tools for cultural competence in working with individuals of all backgrounds.
-We’ll also become more attuned to trauma-informed practice by observing our own somatic response to triggers, while recognizing the historical context for traumas such as racism and poverty.
+We’ll also become more attuned to trauma-conscious practice by observing our own somatic response to triggers, while recognizing the historical context for traumas such as racism and poverty.
 We’ll acknowledge the ways in which various communities have been systematically oppressed, while honoring their resilience.

 Our intention is that you will leave the training with reinvigorated intention, a robust toolbox of skills, and a new community of like-minded professionals.